El Día de Todos los Santos, a public holiday across Spain that falls on November 1st every year, is for most people a day of remembrance.

-La Almudena comes alive, so to speak, each year on November 1– All Saints Day – when families visit the graveside of their loved ones, lay flowers, spruce it up or even stop for a picnic.
+In Madrid, La Almudena cemetery comes alive, so to speak, each year on November 1st– All Saints Day – when families visit the graveside of their loved ones, lay flowers, spruce it up or even stop for a picnic.

-This year, The Local’s photographer Lynn Spreadbury joined the masses who visited La Almudena on its most important day of the year.
+In 2018, photographer Lynn Spreadbury joined the masses who visited La Almudena and captured on camera what this day of remembrance and celebration is all about.

 The impressive gates to La Almudena cemetery where flower sellers set up stalls.

-El Dia del Muerto, or All Saints Day is a time for sprucing up graves.
+El Día de todos los Santos, or All Saints Day is a time for sprucing up graves.

 A woman gazes up at the tomb of her late husband.